urffsamhunt/ExDLLM/README.md

 The model uses a bidirectional RoBERTa/XLM‑RoBERTa backbone with dual heads (tagger + generator) and is trained via a forward corruption process that computes optimal Levenshtein edit paths between corrupted and clean text.

+This repository also contains a **Diffusion Schrödinger Bridge (DSB)** line of work: a score‑based, continuous SDE formulation that transports an input embedding (DP1) to an output embedding (DP2), optionally combined with the discrete edit heads (the *DSBHybrid*).
+See the [Diffusion Schrödinger Bridge (DSB)](#-diffusion-schrödinger-bridge-dsb) section.

 ---

 ## Table of Contents